 Pampas grass (Cortaderia species)

-Pampas grass is a very tall, clumpy grass with fluffy flower heads.
-It competes with native vegetation and is a fire hazard.
+Pampas grass is a very tall, tussock grass with fluffy flower heads.
+It competes with native plants and can increase the risk of fires.

 Profile